KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Gestures-Article.md

-## Gesture view modifiers
+## View Modifiers

-You can use the ``SwiftUICore/View/keyboardButtonGestures(for:actionHandler:repeatTimer:calloutContext:isPressed:scrollState:releaseOutsideTolerance:)`` view modifier to apply keyboard gesture to any view:
+You can use the ``SwiftUICore/View/keyboardButtonGestures(for:actionHandler:repeatTimer:calloutContext:isPressed:isGestureAutoCancellable:scrollState:releaseOutsideTolerance:)`` modifier to apply keyboard gesture to any view:

 ```swift
 Text("😀")